-The Board policy on investment of funds authorizes the School District to invest as follows:
+The Board policy on investment of funds authorizes the District to invest as follows:

-(a) Bonds, bills, or notes of the United States, or obligations, the principal and interest of which are fully guaranteed by the United States.
+a) Bonds, bills, or notes of the United States, or obligations, the principal and interest of which are fully guaranteed by the United States.

-- (b) Certificates of deposit issued by any state or national bank organized and authorized to operate in this state. - (c) Commercial paper rated prime at the time of purchase and maturing not more than 270 days after the date of purchase. - (d) Securities issued or guaranteed by agencies or instrumentalities of the United States. - (e) United States government or federal agency obligation repurchase agreements. - (f) Bankers' acceptances issued by a bank that is a member of the federal deposit insurance corporation. - (g) Mutual funds composed entirely investment vehicles that are legal for direct investment by a school district. - (h) Investment pools, as authorized by the Surplus Funds Investment Pool Act, Act No 367 of the Public Acts of 1982, being sections 129.111 to 129.118 of the Michigan Compiled Laws, composed entirely of instruments that are legal for direct investment by a school district.
+- b) Certificates of deposit issued by any state or national bank organized and authorized to operate in this state. - c) Commercial paper rated prime at the time of purchase and maturing not more than 270 days after the date of purchase. - d) Securities issued or guaranteed by agencies or instrumentalities of the United States. - e) United States government or federal agency obligation repurchase agreements. - f) Bankers' acceptances issued by a bank that is a member of the Federal Depository Insurance Corporation. - g) Mutual funds composed entirely of investment vehicles that are legal for direct investment by a School District. - h) Investment pools, as authorized by the Surplus Funds Investment Pool Act, Act No. 367 of the Public Acts of 1982, being sections 129.111 to 129.118 of the Michigan Compiled Laws, composed entirely of instruments that are legal of direct investment by a School District.